zerobyzeroe/Othello_Player/README.md

 Developed the logic and strategy for the engine using the concepts of MinMax theorm of Game theory and Decision Tree to make the best possible decision to place the piece.

+For every piece the engine places on the board it creates a decision tree for all possibilities and picks the one which maximizes computers and minimizes opponent's gain.
+The depth of the tree is user-controlled and can significantly increase the difficulty of the game. -This allows us to play the game in different difficulty modes with an easy-to-understand UI built using Streamlit.

 At last to play the game seamlessly, created a whole frontend using Streamlit the frontend library of Python.

 Both engine and code for UI resides in one file Othello_engine+UI.py